 - The Cabbage – By combining both sauerkraut and fresh cabbage you effortlessly achieve the perfect balance between sweet and sour.
-However, once it is all done you can tweak it with some apple cider vinegar and maple syrup to ultimately make your taste buds happy.
+However, once it is all done you can balance the flavors with some apple cider vinegar or maple syrup to ultimately make your taste buds happy.

-- Storage – Refrigerate up to 5 days or freeze up to 4 months.
+- Storage – Refrigerate any leftovers up to 5 days in tight lidded containers or freeze up to 4 months.
 Thaw out overnight before reheating.

 - 1 head small green cabbage - shredded

 - 1 onion - diced

 - 15 oz canned fire roasted tomatoes - crushed